Tech500/ESP32_nRF24L01_Remote_Relay/README.md

 Project is a work-in-progress...
 No attempt to reduce current consumption...

 10K Pullup resistor between 3.3 Volt pin and GPIO_NUM_33 pin.
+Connection to n24L01, IRQ directly to GPIO_NUM_33

 Developed using Chrome browser, Arduino IDE 2.2.1, ESP32 Core 2.0.14